Cómo Nace el Universo

 Cómo Nace El Universo (How the Universe is Born) is the sixth studio album released by Mexican singer Gloria Trevi.
 Trevi resumed her musical career with this album, which was produced by Armando Ávila and published in November 2004.
 It is her first release after the singer got out of jail in September 2004, where she was for almost five years.
 In addition, this is her first album not to be produced by her long-time collaborator Sergio Andrade and it is a follow-up to her album Si Me Llevas Contigo, which was released nine years earlier.

-The themes in the album include women empowerment, fame, money, death, freedom, politics, press sensationalism, loyalty and love.
+The themes in the album include women empowerment, fame, money, death, freedom, politics, press sensationalism, loyalty, and love.
 All of the songs were composed by Trevi both in jail and also during the time before she was arrested.
 During the early stages of the recording of this album, Trevi had to collaborate with her record producer through a phone in Chihuahua's prison, singing to him the material she created in her cell.
 She received Gold and Platinum certifications in the United States as well as a nomination for best Latin pop album for Billboard magazine.
 The first single En Medio De La Tempestad (Amidst the tempest) received moderate success on radio.
-This song was composed by Trevi around 2001 while she was captive in Brasilia, and she performed early versions of it in several TV interviews behind bars.
+This song was composed by Trevi around 2001 while she was captive in Brazil, and she performed snippets of the early versions of it in several TV interviews behind bars.
 It was dedicated to the fans that kept on supporting her after her imprisonment.
 The music video for "En Medio de la Tempestad" also received moderate success on TV, although the song eventually became a fan-favorite.
 The album received mixed to positive reviews in spite of the fact that Trevi's image had been heavily damaged by the media and the scandals in previous years.
 El Domador (The tamer) and Eres Un Santo (You're a saint) did not achieve the expected success due to the merger of BMG with Sony Music Entertainment, in which promotion was affected.